 Dashiell Hammett: The enigmatic crime fiction pioneer, once a private detective himself, claims murder plotters offered him cash to kill Little.
 Butte’s labor wars later inspire Hammett’s landmark first novel, Red Harvest.

 Roy Alley: Silky, mustachioed, and omnipresent, Alley served the mighty Anaconda Copper Mining Company as its chief lawyer in Butte.
-But was he also a gun-wielding enforcer?
+But did he also direct an army of thugs?

-Jeanette Rankin: The first woman ever elected to the US Congress tried in vain to intervene in the chaos engulfing Butte in 1917.
+Jeanette Rankin: The first woman ever elected to the US Congress tried to intervene in the chaos engulfing Butte in 1917.

-Elizabeth Gurley Flynn: Renowned in song as “The Rebel Girl,” Flynn allied with Little during wild free-speech protests across the West.
+Elizabeth Gurley Flynn: Renowned in song as “The Rebel Girl,” Flynn instigated free-speech protests across the West with Little’s help.

 Bill Dunne: The two-fisted editor of Butte’s left-wing newspaper, Dunne wrote stories with a gun in his lap.
 (Eventually, Stalin tapped him to lead the US Communist Party.)
 Did he reveal the true identities of Frank Little’s killers?